TosbackCgusBridge-Bot/CGUs-versions/Oreilly/Privacy Policy.md

 Click here for version 3.3

-The O'Reilly Approach

-*   Our Company
+About O’Reilly

-*   Teach/Write/Train
+*   Teach/write/train
 *   Careers
-*   Community Partners
+*   Community partners
+*   Affiliate program
 *   Diversity

-Solutions

-*   For Teams
-*   For Enterprise
-*   For Individuals
-*   For Government
-*   For Education
-*   Marketing Solutions

 Support

-*   Contact Us
+*   Contact us
+*   Newsletters
-*   Privacy Policy
+*   Privacy policy

-facebook-logo linkedin-logo youtube-logo email-logo Download the O’Reilly App
+facebook-logo linkedin-logo youtube-logo Download the O’Reilly App

-Take O’Reilly online learning with you and learn anywhere, anytime on your phone or tablet.
-Download the app today and:
+Take O’Reilly online learning with you and learn anywhere, anytime on your phone and tablet.

-*   Get unlimited access to books, videos, and live training
+*   Get unlimited access to books, videos, and live training.
-*   Never lose your place—all your devices are synced
+*   Sync all your devices and never lose your place.
-*   Learn during your commute with online and offline access
+*   Learn even when there’s no signal with offline access.

 Do not sell my personal information